cwendorf/EASI/docs/applications/RelationalIntervalsRepeatedMeasuresDataApplications.md

 ## Measures   8.940   4.000  36.000   0.000
 ```

+### Analyses of Relational Intervals

-Provide and plot estimates of the arelational and relational intervals
+Provide and plot estimates of the arelational and relational intervals.

 ```r
 (RepeatedData) |> estimateMeansRelational()